ARM-software/psa-api/doc/crypto/api/ops/pake.rst

 It is recommended to use a key-stretching derivation algorithm, for example PBKDF2.
 This process can take place immediately before the PAKE operation, or derived at some earlier point and stored by the participant.
 Alternatively, the Verifier can be provisioned with the `PSA_KEY_TYPE_SPAKE2P_PUBLIC_KEY()` for the protocol, by the Prover, or some other agent.
-:numref:`fig-spake2p-reg` illustrates some example SPAKE2+ key derivation flows.
+:numref:`fig-spake2p-reg` illustrates some example SPAKE2+ key-derivation flows.

 The resulting SPAKE2+ key-pair must be protected at least as well as the password.
 The public key, exported from the key pair, does not need to be kept confidential.